marekborowiec/teaching/Python1.md

 # PYTHON PROGRAMMING

 ## What is Python and why learn it?
 All programming languages are formal sets of instructions that are used to control the behavior of a computer.
 These instructions are commonly referred to as code.
 The code is just plain text that people can write and understand, but which can also be translated into a language that computer processor can directly understand.
 Under the hood, every application that you use to interact with your computer such as your text editor, operating system, or favorite computer game was written as code.
+Short programs are often called **__scripts__** and the activity of writing them is scrpting.

 Python is a general-purpose language that is gaining popularity as the language of choice for beginner scientific programmers: it is relatively easy to learn, has an ever-growing base of resources and a large community of users.
 Popular programs written in Python include Dropbox, the interface of Youtube, Instagram, and many Google apps.
 Python programs can be very concise and often have fewer lines of code than similar programs in other languages.
 Python is also rapidly gaining ground in bioinformatics and biology, slowly replacing another popular general-use language called "Perl".
 The Python community is currently transitioning from an older version of the language, Python 2, into Python version 3.
 There are several differences between the two, and here we will focus on Python 3.